m-zakeri/CodART/docs/about.md

 ## Project Contributors

-Who are behind CodART?
 The CodART Project is part of Morteza Zakeri’s Ph.D. thesis to refactor Java source codes automatically and improve their testability.

-We have also defined several sub-projects relevant to CodART to improve software quality.
+We have defined several sub-projects relevant to CodART to improve software quality.

 ### Project Owner
 [Morteza ZAKERI](https://m-zakeri.github.io), Ph.D. student at Iran University of Science and Technology

 ### Project Supervisors